emcodeio/dotfiles/obsidian/DOB Impact/Impact of DOB Removal.md

 	- `RepresentationProvider.java` class in `ai.phasechange.query.client`
 		- Instantiates `RepresentationController` from `ReasoningCommons` but nowhere is `getDob()` called.
 	- `DependencyGraphBuilder.java` class in `ai.phasechange.query.groundprojection`
-		- Has several data structures and methods that use DOB nodes.
+		- THIS IS BIGGER (DRAGON): Has several data structures and methods that use DOB nodes.
 For example the `buildDependencyGraph()` method uses the DOB nodes from the `mergedExecutionPath` data structure.
 	- `TestHelper.java` in `ai.phasechange.query`
 		- Makes several references to PCIC's DOBs.
+- Meeting notes
+	- Is DependencyGraphBuilder using any dependencies *between* DOB nodes.
 # LeastModel
 - ???: I think this only references state function information.